 What Should I Wear?

 There are two places where you have to cross a small stream, which as you may have guessed are the only other two spots of shade on the trail.
-If you have waterproof hiking boots, you’re all set.
-If you don’t, you’ll still be fine since there are rocks to use at the larger crossing and you can (theoretically) jump across the smaller one.
-If you don’t stick the landing (guilty), it’s hot and dry enough out there that your feet will dry quickly anyway.
+You can wear waterproof hiking boots if you have them, but the trails aren’t that difficult, so you’ll also be fine in sneakers.
+There are rocks to step on at the larger crossing and you can (theoretically) jump across the smaller one.
+If you don’t stick the landing (guilty), it’s hot and dry enough out there during the summer that your feet will dry quickly anyway.
+In spring and winter, these sections have a tendency to get very muddy so be prepared for wet feet if you don’t wear waterproof shoes.

 Is It Crowded?

 Anything Else To Know About?

 Matthews Winters seems to get a lot of attention for rattlesnakes, but I can’t imagine this is an issue on the weekends.
 Probably because I didn’t see one and I need to tell myself that to sleep at night, but also because the volume of people tromping around doesn’t make for a peaceful place to sun yourself if you’re a snake.
 If by some awful stroke of bad luck you get bitten by one after reading this blog, don’t sue me because I’m not a wildlife expert or ranger or in anyway qualified to be making such sweeping generalizations about rattlesnakes.

 Despite the fear-mongering headline, this news article actually has great advice for rattlesnake safety (chalk that up under things I never knew were a thing before I moved to Colorado).